amyfbear/deliverable/README copy.md

 ### Medium Deals

-Deals range from 3,002.4 - 6,996.42 dollars, make up **60.9%** of total deal sales and consist mainly of Classic cars and Vintage cars.
+Deals range from $3,002.4 - $6,996.42, they make up **60.9%** of total deal sales and consist mainly of Classic cars and Vintage cars.

 #### Euro Shopping Channel: